sdorof1/java-persistence-frameworks-comparison/README.md

   * Once setup it's very easy to use, excellent for simple queries
   * Awesome logger debug output
 * Cons
-  * Paid licence for certain databases - it'll be difficult to persuade managers that it's worth it :)
+  * Paid license for certain databases - it'll be difficult to persuade managers that it's worth it :)
   * Not so much usable for big queries - it's better to use native SQL (see scenario 9.)
-  * Weird syntax for performing batch operations (in case that you do not use UpdatableRecord).
+  * Weird syntax of batch operations (in case that you do not use UpdatableRecord).
 But it's not a big deal...

 **MyBatis**
 * Pros